me-kell/EXMARaLDA-build/README.md

 ## Requirements

+- Java Development Kit and Jave Runtime Environment (tested with jdk-8u144-windows-i586)
 - Maven (tested with apache-maven-3.5.0)
-- Java Development Kit (tested with jdk-8u144-windows-i586)
+- JSmooth (tested with jsmooth-0.9.9-7)
 - Files of an EXMARaLDA installation

 ## Prepare